Staten Island Stapletons: Early years

-The team was inactive in 1918, due to Blaine's service commitment to the military and involvement in the war.
-However, the team was renewed in 1919.
-By that time, Blaine was the team's sole owner.
-He retired as a player in 1924 but continued as owner and manager of the Stapletons, who were commonly known as the Stapes.
-By that time the team set up Thompson Stadium, a cozy minor-league park in the neighborhood that gave them their name, as their permanent home field.
+The team was inactive in 1918, due to Blaine's service commitment to the military and involvement in the war, and reactivated in 1919.
+By that time, he was the sole owner.
+He retired as a player in 1924 and continued as owner and manager of the team, commonly called the Stapes.
+They took the Thompson Stadium, a minor league park in the neighborhood that gave them their name, as their permanent home field.
 Today the stadium site is occupied by Stapleton Housing located between Broad, Hill and Warren Streets and Tompkins Avenue.
 Prior to moving into Thompson Stadium, the Stapletons played in two temporary local parks: Stapleton Field and East Shore Oval.

-In 1923-24 Daniel Daley manager of Stapes claimed the New York Metropolitan championship by beating the best independent pro teams in the area.
-However, in 1925, Tim Mara formed the New York Giants who moved into the Polo Grounds.
-The Giants presence in New York overshadowed the Stapes, particularly with the sell-out visit by Red Grange and the Chicago Bears on December 6, 1925.
+Between 1923 and 1924, Stapes manager Daniel Daley claimed the "New York Metropolitan championship" by beating the best independent pro teams in the area.
+In 1925, Tim Mara formed the New York Giants who moved into the Polo Grounds.
+Their presence in New York overshadowed the Stapes, particularly with the sell-out visit by Red Grange and the Chicago Bears on December 6, 1925.
 The Giants and Stapes began their New York rivalry on Thanksgiving Day 1925.
 The Giants defeated the Stapes in an exhibition game 7–0.

 Newark Bears takeover

 Over the following couple of seasons, the Stapes would play exhibitions against pro teams from the NFL and various other leagues.
 On November 14, 1926, the Stapes were routed by the Newark Bears, 33–0.
 The Bears belonged to Red Grange's American Football League, which served as competitor to the NFL during the 1926 season.
 Unhappy with the defeat, Blaine promptly hired most of the Newark players, including star rookie Doug Wycoff, who were still owed money because the Newark owner was having financial problems.
 As a result, the Bears went out of business while the Stapletons benefited from Newark's folding.
-In 1928, Blaine further upgraded the team by signing some players from New York University.
+In 1928, Blaine further upgraded the team by signing some star players from New York University, like Frank Briante.